Horse Sense #139

 Federal Trade Commission (covers topics for both adults and children)

-Your local school system, like mine may have lots of resources listed.
+Your local school system may have lots of resources listed.

 Your security software may come with child safety protection or you may be able to add it.
 For example, I have used Norton Family in the past to track what my son was doing on the Internet (and limit his time on it!)